Tarikere: Economy

 Agriculture is the primary occupation in Tarikere.
 Betel nuts, Paddy, Ragi, Areca nuts, Coffee, Coconuts, Bananas, Pan leaves, Mangoes, and Corn are the major types of crops grown in this region.

 The region used to be a major rice-producing area though now predominantly grows areca nut.
-Vigyan Industries, a subsidiary of BEML, is present near Tarikere and is a major producer of steel castings.

 Nearby places

 Tarikere is surrounded by many tanks and ponds.
 The tanks near Tarikere include Chikkere, Doddakere, Dalavikere, Ramanayakanakere, and Kendarahalla.
 There are also several historical places surrounding Tarikere.